Dragons Forever: Plot

 A fishery is seeking court action against a local chemical factory for polluting the water.
 The mysterious chemical company hires lawyer Jackie Lung to find information that will discredit the fishery.
-He employs his arms dealer friend, Wong to woo the fishery owner, Miss Yip, to try to convince her to settle out of court.
+He employs his friend Wong to woo the fishery owner, Miss Yip, to try and convince her to settle out of court.
+In addition, Lung also brings in professional criminal Tung to bug her apartment.
+However Wong and Tung are unaware of each other's roles and soon come into conflict, while Lung tries to maintain the peace between them.

-Lung also brings in goofy inventor and professional criminal, Tung, to bug her apartment.
-Unfortunately, Wong and Tung are unaware of each other's roles and soon come into confrontation, while Lung tries to maintain the peace.
+Eventually Wong falls for Miss Yip, whilst Lung romances her cousin, Miss Wen, an environmental scientist who is going to testify on Miss Yip's behalf.
+Bad advice leads Tung to try and murder Miss Wen, but Lung stops him and the three men are exposed.
+Wong and Tung decide to investigate the chemical factory themselves, and discover it is a façade for a narcotics empire, run by Hua Hsien-Wu.
+Wong is captured while infiltrating the factory and Hua's men try to overdose him with intravenous drugs.

-Wong falls for Miss Yip, whilst Lung woos her cousin, Miss Wen, an environmental scientist who is going to testify on Miss Yip's behalf.
-The three men inadvertently discover that the chemical company is just a facade for a narcotics empire, run by Hua Hsien-Wu (Yuen Wah).
-They soon come up against Hua's thugs, and ultimately infiltrate the factory for a showdown with Hua himself and his henchman - martial arts master.
+Tung brings Lung and Miss Wen to the chemical factory, where they confront Hua over the factory's true purpose and Wong's whereabouts.
+Although Hua claims innocence, Wong reappears to warn them, leading to a battle between Lung and Tung and Hua's men.
+Wong saves Miss Wen from Hua by injecting him with drugs causing him to have a fatal overdose, while Lung defeats Hua's foreign henchman.
+The four, battered but alive, exit the factory as the police arrive.